A novel dual-decomposition method for non-convex two-stage stochastic mixed-integer quadratically constrained quadratic problems: Computational experiments

 As the numerical results in Table \ref{tab: numerical_results_small_density} suggest, for small-scale instances, the proposed \textit{p}-BnB method outperformed commercial solver Gurobi in terms of the solution time regardless of the method employed to solve the dual sub-problems.
 This conclusion also applies to the large-scale instances, except for the instance with 100 scenarios and precision factor $p = -1$.
-On average, applying \textit{p}-BnB with Frank-Wolfe progressing hedging allowed for saving up 31.41 \% and 32.76 \% of solution time for small- and large-scale instances, respectively, compared to solving the full-scale instances with Gurobi.
-The best improvement for the small-scale instances has been achieved for the instance with 50 scenarios and RNMDT precision factor $p=-1$, demonstrating a decrease in computational time by 73.05 \% compared to solving the instance directly with Gurobi.
-For the large-scale instances, the largest reduction in solution time was observed for the instance with 150 scenarios and RNMDT precision factor $p = -2$, allowing for reducing the solution time required by Gurobi by 69.79 \%.
+On average, applying \textit{p}-BnB with Frank-Wolfe progressing hedging allowed for saving up 31.41\% and 32.76\% of solution time for small- and large-scale instances, respectively, compared to solving the full-scale instances with Gurobi.
+The best improvement for the small-scale instances has been achieved for the instance with 50 scenarios and RNMDT precision factor $p=-1$, demonstrating a decrease in computational time by 73.05\% compared to solving the instance directly with Gurobi.
+For the large-scale instances, the largest reduction in solution time was observed for the instance with 150 scenarios and RNMDT precision factor $p = -2$, allowing for reducing the solution time required by Gurobi by 69.79\%.
 However, using \textit{p}-BnB with the proximal BM instead has demonstrated even further improvements in computational solution time.
-Compared to solving the full-scale instances with Gurobi, \textit{p}-BnB with the proximal BM demonstrated, on average, a decrease by 83.80\% and 83.42 \% in solution time for the small- and large-scale instances, respectively.
+Compared to solving the full-scale instances with Gurobi, \textit{p}-BnB with the proximal BM demonstrated, on average, a decrease by 83.80\% and 83.42\% in solution time for the small- and large-scale instances, respectively.
 Moreover, the results suggest that the solution time improvement reached up to 92.24\% for the small-scale instances, as in the case of the instances with 50 scenarios and an RNMDT precision factor of $p = -2$.
-For the large-scale instances, the maximum improvement in solution time was achieved for the instance with 150 scenarios and RNMDT precision factor being $p = -2$, allowing a reduction of 89.17 \% in the time required to solve that instance by Gurobi.
+For the large-scale instances, the maximum improvement in solution time was achieved for the instance with 150 scenarios and RNMDT precision factor being $p = -2$, allowing a reduction of 89.17\% in the time required to solve that instance by Gurobi.
+However, It is important to highlight that in the case of utilising FWPH in the context of \textit{p}-BnB we have observed a considerable portion of computational time spent by FWPH on generating the sets $\{(V_0^s)_{s \ in S}\}$ at the beginning of Algorithm \ref{al: FWPH}, particularly for the instances with a high number of scenarios.
+Hence, addressing this issue could potentially lead to an improvement in its computational time performance, and possibly to approaching the efficiency of proximal BM.

 Nevertheless, in all 60 instances, the \textit{p}-BnB explored only one (root) node to identify the optimal solution.
 This effectively means that all of these instances were such that there was no duality gap when solving the \textit{p}-Lagrangian duals and that bounds obtained by both methods were tight enough to find the optimal solution at the root node.
 This effect was also observed in \cite{FW_PH_2018} where the authors reported convergence of the FWPH method to the optimal solution for most of the stochastic mixed-integer problem instances.
 Additionally, the usage of \textit{p}-Lagrangian relaxation exploits the block-angular structure of the primal RDEM problem allowing one to obtain tighter bounds at the root if compared to linear-programming (LP) relaxation.
 Such phenomena have been reported in \cite{caroe1999dual} where the authors would obtain at a root node a duality gap of only 0.2– 0.3\% in case Lagrangian relaxation is explored while the LP-relaxation, however, would provide a duality gap of 2.0 –2.1\%